skeeto/twenty-sided-tale/twenty-sided-tale.markdown

 had and sailed for Fort Bolland.
 Mordan sent his birds (which would burn ships into the sea) but such tricks were not a problem for Teerin, who is far more in touch with nature and wild beasts than Mordan.
-He arrived and joined with the few poeple still alive in Fort Bolland, then moved south to liberate Crossway.
+He arrived and joined with the few people still alive in Fort Bolland, then moved south to liberate Crossway.

 > If I hadn't changed the campaign so that the Dwarves and Sagemaster